Table of Contents

 Halloween isn’t just about the elaborate costumes and delicious treats.
 It’s also about getting into the haunting spirit and invoking your inner ghoul.
 And what better way to do that than with a classic Halloween movie night?
 There are tons of classic movies out there to enjoy, and the best Halloween movies run the gamut from candy-filled family favorites to bloody horror flicks that will probably keep you up at night.

-Whether you’re hosting a shindig, looking for something to screen in between trick-or-treaters or in search of some flicks to get you in the mood leading up to the big night, there are dozens of options out there.
-Here we’ve curated some of our own favorite movies to watch on Halloween, keeping in mind that there are plenty of different tastes out there.
+Whether you’re hosting a shindig, looking for something to screen in between trick-or-treaters, or in search of some movies to get you in the mood leading up to the big night, there are dozens of options.
+Here, we’ve curated some of our favorite movies to watch on Halloween, keeping in mind that there are plenty of different tastes out there.
 We’re confident our list of the best Halloween movies includes something for everyone, from movies set around Old Hallow’s Eve to horror flicks that are more fun to watch come October 31.

 Have we missed one you think deserves to be included?
 Drop us a line in the comments below.
-In the meantime here are some of the best Halloween movies to watch this season, spanning from tame to terrifying.
-We’ve also included links to where these movies can be rented or streamed online.
-Some of the top Halloween movies are streaming on HBO Max and Disney+, and all of them are available via Amazon Prime’s video-on-demand library.
+In the meantime, here are some of the best Halloween movies to watch this season, plus where you can stream or rent them.

 Family-Friendly Halloween Movies